zac-heisey/murray-lampert/services.md

           home will look like with detailed renderings and realistic 3D walkthroughs.
           We'll bring in our trade partners, conduct inspections of lead, mold, and asbestos, and send a camera down the sewer lines.
-We do this upfront to reduct any surprises later in the project.
+We do this upfront to reduce any surprises later in the project.
 The final goal: you will know exactly what to expect and you'll receive a precise quote.</p>"
   - stage: Pre-construction Stage
     stage-info: